 These fabrication methods require specialised, heavy equipment and skilled operators.
 If fabrication by one of these methods is required, more information should be sought independently.

-r alloy are relatively soft and can be readily cut using common hand tools and standard cutting methods.
-Damage During Cutting
+Most copper alloy are relatively soft and can be readily cut using common hand tools and standard cutting methods.

 To hold material for cutting with a hacksaw use a mitre box or a jig consisting of a piece of wood containing a notch to hold the tube or pipe in place.